An eco pod sounds appealing doesn’t it?

 If you want to rent out your eco pod on the glamping holiday market, then the quality is going to have to be high to keep the visitors coming.
 Although it will cost more in the short term, you’ll impress your visitors and make the best return on investment over the long term.

-There are a few UK based manufacturers who specialise in making eco pods.
+There are a few British manufacturers who specialise in making eco pods UK.

 Where to find an eco pod UK holiday?